IvanMcGann/Go-Lab-Problems/README.md

 # Go Problem Sheet

+Name: Ivan McGann
+Student No: G00340138
+Email: G00340138@gmit.ie
+Course: Sortware Development Yr 3

+I have outlined a guide on how to use this repository below.

 1. To access this repository you must first have access to git.

 2. To be able to clone the repository install git onto your computer from the following link: